Westpac New Zealand Gets Proactive in Fighting Fraud

 Protection Through Intelligence

-For the foreseeable future, the worldwide volume of fraud is expected to continue growing, as is its sophistication and com-plexity.
+For the foreseeable future, the worldwide volume of fraud is expected to continue growing, as is its sophistication and complexity.
 It’s a challenge that will continue to affect all banks.
-However, for Westpac New Zealand, the deployment of ACI Proactive Risk Manager has fundamentally changed the rules of the game—to its own advantage.
-By injecting intelligence into its fraud detection capability, in the form of Proactive Risk Manager, the bank is able to spot fraud schemes before they become well understood—by which time the damage is often done.
+However, for Westpac New Zealand, the deployment of ACI Fraud Management for Banking has fundamentally changed the rules of the game—to its own advantage.
+By injecting intelligence into its fraud detection capability the bank is able to spot fraud schemes before they become well understood—by which time the damage is often done.
 Along with that, it gives the bank the flexibility to adapt its defenses to new fraud threats.